pdimens/harpy/haplotagdata.md

 demultiplexing these beadtag variants as they become available.

 #### where the barcodes go
-Chromium 10X linked-reads have a particular format where the barcode is the leading 16 bases of the read.
-However, haplotagging data **does not use that format**, nor do the tools implemented in Harpy work correctly with it.
+Chromium 10X linked-reads use a format where the barcode is the leading 16 bases of the forward (R1) read.
+However, haplotagging data **does not use that format** and many of the tools implemented in Harpy **won't work correctly** with the 10X format.
 Once demultiplexed, haplotagging sequences should look like regular FASTQ files of inserts and the barcode is stored in a `BX:Z:AxxCxxBxxDxx` tag in the read header.
 Again, **do not include the barcode in the sequence**.